Back to Special Relativity

 - Velocity is relative.
 An airplane’s ground speed, for example, is relative to the Earth’s surface below; its airspeed is relative to the air around it.
 Therefore the velocity of light is relative to something: the ether.

-- Thus, Maxwell and others believed, electromagnetic waves propagate through the ether at the speed of light.
+- Thus, Maxwell and others believed that electromagnetic waves propagate through the ether at the speed of light and that the speed of light is therefore relative to the ether.

 1865 Maxwell’s Electromagnetism